-Roasted brussels sprouts not only are a far cry from the boiled green little monsters that may have scared you away in the past—they are downright delicious.
+Roasted Brussels sprouts not only are a far cry from the boiled green little monsters that may have scared you away in the past—they are downright delicious.
 (I love them in this Sautéed Brussels Sprouts recipe.)

 These Roasted Brussels with Garlic are crispy on the outside and tender and caramelized on the inside.
 I burn my fingers picking and nibbling them straight off of the sheet pan every time I cook them, because they are just too yummy to wait for the plate!

 Today’s recipe is a spin on the classic Oven Roasted Brussels Sprouts with salt and pepper that I make for Ben and myself at least once a week (often more).
 That post covers lots of useful tips, and by the time you’ve made the recipe once or twice, you’ll have it memorized.